bufbuild-ru/docs/docs/bsr/admin/instance/setup-pro/index.md

 ## DNS setup

 No additional DNS setup is required.
 Your BSR instance is hosted at a custom domain assigned by Buf that takes the form `NAME.buf.dev`, where `NAME` is the name of your BSR organization.
-You should reference this name instead of the public BSR instance (`buf.build`) when you run commands, create modules, or use modules as dependencies.Your private BSR instance is reachable from the public internet and is protected by SSO and CLI tokens.
+You should reference this name instead of the public BSR instance (`buf.build`) when you run commands, create modules, or use modules as dependencies.

+Your private BSR instance is reachable from the public internet and is protected by SSO and CLI tokens.

 ## Assign administrative users